 The white grape variety originates from the border region Italy (Gorizia)-Slovenia (Goricia).
 Synonyms are Uccellut, Uccelutt and Ucielute.
-The vine, supposedly selected from wild vines, has been cultivated in the province of Pordenone (Friuli Venezia Giulia) for several centuries.
-It is one of the "Uve Uccelline" (rowan berries), from which the name derives, which are highly appreciated by birds.
-The vine, which is almost extinct, was reactivated in the 1980s by the winemaker Emilio Bulfon with the help of the ampelographs Antonio Calò and Ruggero Forti.
-The late maturing vine is susceptible to botrytis, which makes it suitable for the production of noble sweet passito.
-It is cultivated in the two municipalities of Castelnovo di Friuli and Pinzano al Tagliamento.
-In 2010, ten hectares of vineyards were designated (statistics Kym Anderson).
+The vine, selected from wild vines, has been cultivated in the province of Pordenone (Friuli Venezia Giulia) for several centuries.
+Its parentage is unknown.
+It belongs to the "Uve Uccelline" (Bird's Wine Berries), appreciated by birds, from where the name derives.
+The almost extinct vine was reactivated in the 1980s by winemaker Emilio Bulfon with the help of ampelographers Antonio Calò and Ruggero Forti.
+The late-ripening vine is susceptible to botrytis, which makes it suitable for noble sweet passito.
+It is grown in the municipalities of Castelnovo di Friuli and Pinzano al Tagliamento.
+Ten hectares of vines were designated in 2016 (Kym Anderson).

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW